Hash Browns

 - Add another 2 tbsp of butter to each pan, and cook for an additional 15 minutes, stirring/flipping every 5 minutes or so, to continue cooking and browning the hash browns.

 - Do a final taste test for seasoning, and add more salt and pepper as needed.
-Serve the hash browns promptly, while warm.
+Serve promptly, while warm.
 Enjoy!

 Notes